Sanjeever/boundless/docs/en/posts/2025/03/03-front-end-self-sufficient-ui-design-claude-ai-version.md

 ## What You Need to Do

 1. The user will propose an [APP Requirement]
-2. Refer to ui_ux_design to design this [APP Requirement], simulate the product manager's requirement and information architecture, and conceive the functional requirements and interface yourself
+2. design this [APP Requirement], simulate the product manager's requirement and information architecture, and conceive the functional requirements and interface yourself

 > For each small function (which may have multiple pages based on functional division), output an HTML, and after outputting, prompt the user whether to continue.
 If the user inputs continue, continue to output the UI/UX reference diagram for the next function according to the steps below.